We are responsible for managing an estimated 80,000 trees ad 100 hectares of woodland.

 If you are primarily concerned about the safety of the tree, you should not use this form but you should contact us directly by phoning 01256 844844.
 We will then be able to check our records to see when the tree was last inspected and if necessary, we will re-inspect the tree.

 This form should not be used to apply for tree work to protected trees or trees growing on privately owned land (not owned by Basingstoke and Deane Borough Council).
-You can find out more information on our Protected Trees webpage.
+Find out more on our protected trees webpage.

 - What about overhanging branches?